Efficient representation of spatio-temporal data using cylindrical shearlets: An application to dynamic tomography

-Finally, while none of our error metrics fully account for the geometry of 4d spatio-temporal data, SSIM is able to assess in some form the reconstruction quality of 3d spatial volumes.
+Finally, we remark that while none of our error metrics fully accounts for the geometry of 4d spatio-temporal data, SSIM is able to assess in some form the overall reconstruction quality of 3d moving volumes.
 Indeed, SSIM is applied in the literature to measure video approximations (2d + time setting) \cite{wang2004video}.
-By contrast, PSNR considers only pointwise values with no geometric considerations and HPSI can be computed from 2d slices only (no extension to higher dimension is currently available).
-The topic of image and video quality assessment is a vast and active research area (cf. \cite{bampis2018spatiotemporal, chow2016review}); unfortunately, no fully adequate quality metrics for 3d + time data is currently available.
+By contrast, PSNR only accounts for pointwise values with no geometric considerations and HPSI can be computed from 2d slices only (no extension to higher dimension is currently available).
+In the (medical) literature, the quality of 4d CT is often assessed using different correlation-type metrics (cf. \cite{castillo2014, noid2017}) which do not consider the geometry either.
+The topic of image and video quality assessment is a vast and active research area (cf. \cite{bampis2018spatiotemporal, chow2016review}); unfortunately, no fully satisfactory quality metric for 3d + time data is currently available.